adobe/aem-brackets-extension/README.md

 ![](https://raw.githubusercontent.com/wiki/adobe-marketing-cloud/aem-sightly-brackets-extension/screenshots/sync_settings.png)

-The Synchronisation Settings allow you to define:
+The Synchronisation Settings allow you to configure:

 1. the server URL (e.g. http://localhost:4502)
+2. if you want to accept self-signed certificates for HTTPS hosts
-2. the username used for synchronising content
+3. the username used for synchronising content
-3. the user's password
+4. the user's password

 The settings will be saved in your project's root folder, in the .`brackets.json` file, e.g. `myproject/.brackets.json`.
 We don't recommend saving this file in your SCM system.